How to Create a Leads Scoring Model: Definitive Guide

 Recall should be as high as possible.

-F1 score, 2 * (Precision * Recall)/(Precision + Recall).
+F1 score, 2 (Precision Recall)/(Precision + Recall).

 F1-score is 93.65%.It helps to measure Recall and Precision at the same time.
-You cannot have a high F1 score without strong model underneath.
+You cannot have a high F1 score without a strong model underneath.

 Feature importance

-Feature importance refers to how much this Model relies upon each column (feature) to make accurate predictions.
+Feature importance refers to how much this model relies upon each column (feature) to make accurate predictions.
 The more a model relies on a column (feature) to make predictions, the more important it is for the Model.
 Graphite uses a permutation feature importance for this calculation.

 why lead scoring is important